 Dr. Werbel is an infectious diseases clinician-scientist at the Johns Hopkins University with expertise the care of immunocompromised patients including people living with HIV, cancer, and/or organ transplantation.
 He conducts clinical research to understand risk factors for serious infection in these populations on a national scale, and is also studying safety and immune response of COVID-19 vaccination in these at-risk groups.

 Marjorie K. Connolly

 Marjorie is a public health communications specialist who previously served as the U.S. Department of Health and Human Services’ National Press Secretary and worked as a communications and health policy advisor on Capitol Hill.
-She studies global health systems history at the Humboldt University and Freie University of Berlin.
+She also studies the global history of health and medicine at the Humboldt and Freie Universities of Berlin.

 - Shweta Anjan, M.D.

 - Rachel Bender Ignacio, MD, MPH